Growing backlog of court cases delays justice for crime victims and the accused

 CBS News obtained and analyzed data from courts and district attorneys' offices in more than a dozen major American cities and found "pending" criminal cases jumped from 383,879 in 2019, just before the COVID-19 pandemic, to 546,727 in 2021.
 In California, New York, Florida and Michigan, the number of "pending" cases in 2021 totaled nearly 1.3 million.

-According to data proved by the office of New York Gov. Kathy Hochul, state criminal courts resolved 76,476 fewer cases at the end of 2021 than the same time period in 2019; New York City's criminal courts resolved 43,596 fewer cases.
+According to data published by the Dallas County Office of Budget and Evaluation, Dallas criminal courts had 8,313 more cases "pending" at the end of 2021 than at the same time period in 2019.
+The Ft.
+Worth Criminal District Attorney's office says they had 12,258 more cases "pending" in 2021 than 2019.

 The backlog has resulted in delayed justice for crime victims and their families and threatens to deny the constitutional right to a speedy trial for the accused.
 It also raises concerns of a possible public safety threat, with thousands of convicted criminals remaining free as they await sentencing.